johnny353535/yoi/docs/_pages/actions/pulse.md

 ## Example

-Add `yoi-action="Pulse:#targetElementSelector;"` to make an element pulse.
+Add `yoi-action="Pulse:#id;"` to make an element pulse.
 By default, it pulses two times:

 ```html
 <!-- example -->